-20) Analyze the relationship and responsibilities of various parties involved in a business contract.
+8.1 Business Contract: Analyze the relationship and responsibilities of various parties involved in a business contract.
 Write a basic contract for design work, such as a graphic designer's contract with a new business to create a marketing package.
 Emulate a design professional by explaining the contract to a mock client.
-(TN Reading 2, 3, 4, 5; TN Writing 2, 4)

-21) Update materials from coursework to add to the digital portfolio begun in Digital Arts & Design I, including artifacts that demonstrate ability to use industry-specific technology.
+9.1 Artifacts: Update materials from coursework to add to the digital portfolio that began in Digital Arts & Design I, including artifacts that demonstrate the ability to use industry-specific technology.
 Continually reflect on coursework experiences and revise and refine the career plan generated in the introductory course.
 Include written descriptions of project types and learning outcomes.
-(TN Writing 4, 5, 7, 9; TN Visual Art 5.1)